-> The purpose of the Clerk.io Data Sync Infrastructure is to make sure that Clerk.io at all times have the correct information about products, orders and customers in order to make the correct predictions.
-If you see a drop in prediction quality it is 99.99% of times because the wrong data has been synced to Clerk.io (we offer a Data Health dashboard to help detect data issues).
+The purpose of the Clerk.io Data Sync Infrastructure is to make sure that Clerk.io at all times have the correct information about products, orders and customers in order to make the correct predictions.
+If you see a drop in prediction quality it is most of the time because the wrong data has been synced to Clerk.io (we offer a Data Health dashboard to help detect data issues).

 The synchronization infrastructure is two layered: